v-girish/rximplementation/README.md

 # rximplementation

-Custom implementation of Reactor Publisher and Subscriber of reactive-streamsl-jvm.
+Custom implementation of Reactor Publisher and Subscriber of reactive-streams-jvm.

 Inspired By: https://medium.com/@olehdokuka/mastering-own-reactive-streams-implementation-part-1-publisher-e8eaf928a78c